sematext/docs/docs/tags/index.md

   <source src="https://cdn.sematext.com/videos/groupbytags2.mp4" type="video/mp4" />
 </video>

+### Benefits of using Tags ###
+Some benefits of using tags are:

+#### Better organization ####
+Tags provide a flexible way to organize logs and metrics into logical groups.
+This can be especially useful when dealing with large amounts of data, as it can help users to quickly and easily find the information they need.
+For example, a tag could be used to group logs from different components of an application or to group metrics by geographic region.

+#### Easier filtering ####
+Tags allow users to filter data based on specific criteria.
+For example, users can filter logs or metrics by tag to quickly see all the data associated with a particular component or service.
+This makes it easier to find and troubleshoot issues.
+Filtering by tag is also useful when creating alerts, as users can set up alerts based on specific tags to be notified of issues related to a particular component or service.

+#### Improved searchability ####
+Tags provide additional context for logs and metrics, which makes them more searchable and discoverable.
+Users can search for logs or metrics based on tag values to find related data, even if the data is spread across multiple sources.
+This can be especially useful when investigating issues, as it can help users to quickly find all the relevant data in one place.

+#### Enhanced monitoring ####
+Tags can be used to monitor specific components or services.
+Users can set up alert rules based on specific tags to be notified of issues related to a particular component or service.
+This can help users to quickly identify and resolve issues, before they impact users.

+#### Customizable dashboards and reports ####
+Tags can be used to create custom dashboards and reports that display data specific to certain tags.
+This provides a more focused view of performance metrics and logs.
+For example, a dashboard could be created to display metrics related to a particular component or service, making it easier to monitor and optimize performance.
+Dashboards can be shared with other users, providing a consistent view of performance metrics across a team or organization.

+In summary, tags provide a powerful way to organize, filter, search, and monitor data.
+They can be used to provide additional context and metadata, making it easier to navigate and analyze large amounts of data.

+### Common ways to use Tags ###
+Here are some examples of the most common ways to use tags in a Kubernetes cluster:

+#### Tag by Service Role ####
+Service role tags can be used, for example, to group Kubernetes pods belonging to a specific service, such as "frontend" or "backend".

+#### Tag by Team ####
+These tags can be used to indicate which team is responsible for managing a particular Kubernetes resource.
+For example, a "devops" team may be responsible for managing deployments, while a "development" team may be responsible for managing services.

+#### Tag by Region ####
+These tags can be used to indicate the geographical region in which a Kubernetes cluster is located.
+For example, a Kubernetes cluster may be located in a "US East" region or a "Europe" region.

+#### Tag by Environment ####
+These tags can be used to indicate the environment in which a Kubernetes resource is running, such as "development", "staging", or "production".
+This will ensure that resources are not accidentally modified in a production environment.

 ### Defining you own tags
 It is not recommended to use the names from our [Common Schema](./common-schema) for your own [Custom Tags](./custom-tags).
 Read more about defining tags on the [Custom Tags](./custom-tags) page.